BrandonALittle/ewebcdc/employment.md

       content:
         |
         <p>
-        EWEB Child Development Center is an equal opportunity provider.
+        Eugene Child Development Center is an equal opportunity provider.

         We accept resumes for posted positions only.
 See below for our current openings.